3325 Bridge Street NW, St. Francis, MN 55070

 School day: 7:45 a.m. - 2:25 p.m.

 $60/trimester - Cash or Check only (checks made out to SFHS) • PSEO/Saints Academy/Saints Online students - Check with Greeter on price.
 Students will have an option of West or East Lot.
 Students will not be assigned a specific numbered spot in the lot.
 All students must have a parking permit in order to park in SFHS parking lots, except the lower lot by the baseball fields.
-Trimester 3 parking permits went on sale Monday, March 12.
-Students must display parking permits and park in designated lot by Thursday, March 15.
+Students must display parking permits and park in designated lot by the 2nd week of the trimester.

 Workforce Development: Real Projects, Real Customers